-NM Areas Reviewed (continued) Findings Recommendations Access to the information technology network room/server closet is restricted to personnel authorized by Office of Information and Technology.
-Access to the information technology network room/server closet is documented.
-All computer screens are locked when not in use.
-Information is not viewable on monitors in public areas.
-The CBOC has an automated external defibrillator.
-X An alarm system and/or panic buttons are installed and tested in high-risk areas (for example, MH clinic), and the testing is documented.
-Staff were unaware that several of the MH provider offices had panic buttons and that they were functional.
-There was no documentation that the panic buttons had been tested.
-We recommended that panic buttons are tested and that testing is documented at the Wenatchee Community Based Outpatient Clinic.
-CBOC staff receive regular information/updates on their responsibilities in emergency response operations.
-The staff participates in scheduled emergency management training and exercises.
+NM Areas Reviewed (continued) Findings Recommendations

+Access to the information technology

+network room/server closet is documented.

+All computer screens are locked when not

+in use.

+Information is not viewable on monitors in

+public areas.

+The CBOC has an automated external

+defibrillator.

+There is an alarm system and/or panic

+buttons installed and tested in high-risk

+areas (for example, mental health clinic),

+and the testing is documented.

+CBOC staff receives regular

+information/updates on their

+responsibilities in emergency response

+operations.

+The staff participates in scheduled

+emergency management training and

+exercises.